 What is the best time to hike in Mgahinga Gorilla National Park?

 Mgahinga Gorilla National Park lies in the tropical climatic region of East Africa given its proximity to the equator.
 It records two wet and dry seasons every year.
-Hiking is a physical activity hence is best done during the dry season when the hiking trails are dry and the vegetation canopy is sparse due to little or no rain in this season.
+A hike on a volcano is quite a challenge the requires you to be in good shape.
+Therefore, this is best done in the dry season, a time when the trails remain dry.
+Also, the vegetation is sparse due to little or no rain.
 The dry season runs from June to September and December to February.
 For a successful hike to the summit of the Mgahinga Mountains, weather is an important factor since it determines a lot.
 When the hiking trails are dry, they ease navigation since they are not slippery or muddy.
 Heavy rains can be a hindrance to the hiking experience hence hiking in the dry season is the best time.

 What is the best packaging list for hiking?